Moonside Bakery and Cafe: Very good breakfast

 We waiting for Moonside to open at 7am for breakfast.
 A small bakery that serves breakfast and lunch attached to a mall.
 There is seating outside, in the bakery and in a back room.
 There is no table side ordering.
 You have to order at the counter then the staff will bring out your food.
-Although the open at 7am they are not prepared to start cooking until about 7:20- 7:30am.
-They to have to go bagels and danish.
+Although they open at 7am they are not prepared to start cooking until about 7:20- 7:30am.
+They have "to go" bagels and danish.

 We had the eggs and zucchini and avocado as well as the french toast with strawberry.
 Both were very good and we would definitely eat here again!